DamSenton/Travel-Japan-Master/README.md

 ### Content

 - All of the articles on this page were conceived entirely by myself.
+However, the piece for the attraction of the month was adapted from an article by [Greg Lane](https://tokyocheapo.com/events/ueno-summer-festival/).

 - All of the code for this project was written by myself, with the exception of the animations for the Gallery Images, in which I took inspiration from CoreLangs.com.
 This code is free to use for learning purposes.

-* A small amount of JavaScript was used for my booking form, which allows a modal to be shown to th euser upon the form's completion.
-This code was taken from CodePen.Io's user Hana Piers, so credit's to her for the help.
+* A small amount of JavaScript was used for my booking form, which allows a modal to be shown to the user upon the form's completion.
+This code was taken from CodePen.Io's user Hana Piers, so credit to her for the help.

 ### Media

-- The hero image, the main content backgrounds and the 'Book Now' form background were taken from Google using the 'Advanced Image Search' to ensure no copyright infringment occurred.
+- The hero image, the main content backgrounds and the 'Book Now' form background were taken from Google using the 'Advanced Image Search' to ensure no copyright infringement occurred.

 - All of the images on the 'Gallery' page were taken by myself while on a personal trip to Japan and uploaded to [https://Imgur.com] to enable me to embed them on this page.